databendlabs/databend-docs/docs/doc/14-sql-commands/00-ddl/30-user/20-grant-role.md

 ---
-title: GRANT ROLE to a User
+title: GRANT ROLE
-sidebar_label: GRANT ROLE
-description: Assigns a role to a user.
+sidebar_position: 6
 ---

 Granting a role to a user enables the user to perform all operations allowed by the role (through the access privileges granted to the role).